Rapptz/discord.py/docs/api.rst

         A member's voice channel has beenn updated.
 This triggers when a member is moved to a different voice channel.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` which was moved.
+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with two attributes:

+        - ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID of which the members were moved to.
+        - ``count``: An integer specifying how many members were moved.

     .. attribute:: member_disconnect

         A member's voice state has changed.
 This triggers when a member is force disconnected from voice.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` which was force disconnected.
+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

+        - ``count``: An integer specifying how many members were disconnected.

     .. attribute:: bot_add